 Configuring Voice Gateways

-Task 1: Add a H.323 Gateway to Cisco Unified Communications Manager
+Task 1: Add a H.323 Gateway to Cisco Unified Communications Manager for VoIP over an IP network

 Activity Procedure